coreydc7/TCPoker/README.md

                 "action": "collect_ante",
                 "amount": 10
         }```
-* After the antes are paid, The server then sends each client their private hole cards.
-All 'cards' are an instance of the Card class - Card(suit, rank): ```{
+* After the antes are paid, The server then sends each client their private hole cards.: ```{
-                "action": "deal_hole_cards",
-                "cards": [Card(suit, rank), Card(suit, rank)]
+                "hand": ['T\u2665', 'T\u2663']
         }```
 * For the blind bets and all betting rounds, a similar action can be used with a different message.
 Server requests a bet amount from the client: ```{
-                "action": "request_bet",
+                "action": "collect_bets",
+                "valid_actions": {call, raise, fold}.",
-                "prompt": "Your move: {check, call, raise, fold}.", "current_bet": 20,
+                "current_bet": 20,
-                "client_balance": 100
+                "to_call": 10,
+                "pot": 20
         }```
-* Client response to the betting request: ```{
-                "action": "player_action",
-                "player_id": 1,
-                "move": "raise",
-                "amount": 50
+* Invalid commands from clients that would raise errors could be prevented on the client-side, or through an error message sent by the server. ```{
+                "error": "Invalid action.
+Please choose from {call, raise, fold}."
         }```
-* The action taken by each player will be broadcast from the server to all clients: ```{
-                "action": "broadcast_action",
-                "player_id": 1,
-                "move": "raise",
-                "amount": 50,
-                "message": "Player 1 raises by 50."
-        }```
-* After each betting round, the server will deal community cards and send what they are to each client.
-There are three stages of dealing community cards (flop, turn, river): ```{
-                "action": "deal_community_cards",
-                "stage": "flop",
-                "cards": [Card(suit, rank), Card(suit, rank), Card(suit, rank)],
-                "message": "Flop: "cards" have been dealt."
-        }```
-* After the final betting round, the server will either automatically determine the winner, or prompt each player to assemble and submit their best 5-card poker hand for determining the winner.
-I am going back-and-forth on this step a lot, so this will likely change.
-Example end of game winner announcement, from server: ```{
-                "action": "game_end",
-                "winner": {
-                        "player_id": 2,
-                        "hand": [Card, Card, Card, Card, Card],
-                },
-                "pot": 200,
-                "message": "Player 2 wins the pot of 200 with a Royal Flush!."
-        }```
-* Invalid commands from clients that would raise errors could be prevented on the client-side, or through an error message sent by the server. ```{
-                "action": "error",
-                "code": 400,
-                "message": "Invalid action.
-Please choose from {check, call, raise, fold}" }```